Last Revised: 2019-11-21

 Industry Association Members – two Directors will be appointed by the participating industry associations.

-Academic Members – one Director will be appointed by participating representatives of colleges and universities.
+At-Large Representative with preference for Academic Members – one Director will be elected by the membership of the RMWPPP with preference for the position being given to representatives of colleges and universities.

 At-Large Representative – two Directors will be elected by the general membership of the RMWPPP.